Visiting the Horses

 I drove up to Montrose, NY on a drizzly Tuesday to visit my friend Will, his wife Beth, and their menagerie of chickens, horses, dogs, birds and soon goats.
 When I turned off the highway I passed rolling hills covered in apple orchards, the stunted trees like coral in a desiccated ocean sky.
 Now, two weeks later, I’m sure the trees are bursting in bloom.

-Best of all, when I got home from my adventure June was ready for her big riding scene!
+Best of all, when I got home from my adventure June was ready for her big riding scene.
 She returned to discover…Whoops.
-No spoilers;-)
+No spoilers.

 Now, back to the garret…